Roots (1977 miniseries): Turn of the 19th century

-An adulterous relationship between Dr. William Reynolds and John Reynolds' wife produces a daughter, Missy Anne, whom John believes is his own.
+An adulterous relationship between Dr. William Reynolds and John Reynolds' wife produces a daughter, Missy Anne, who John believes is his own.
 Missy Anne and Kizzy become playmates and best friends despite the social confines of Southern plantation culture.
 Missy Anne secretly teaches Kizzy to read and write, a skill forbidden to slaves.
 In 1806, Kizzy falls in love with Noah, a spirited slave who attempts to flee North with a "traveling pass" forged by Kizzy from a pass given to her by Missy Anne.

 Dr. Reynolds, although amiable and compassionate toward his slaves, regards the pass and escape to be such an egregious breach of trust that he separately sells both Noah and Kizzy, much to the horror of Bell and Kunta.
 Missy Anne, who had offered Kizzy a place as her companion and maid, watches dispassionately as Kizzy is dragged away.
 Tom Moore, a planter in Caswell County, North Carolina, with a sexual appetite for young female slaves, becomes Kizzy's new owner, and rapes her the night of her arrival and for many years thereafter.
 From these experiences, Kizzy becomes pregnant and gives birth to their biracial son George nine months after her arrival.